ReToCode/knative-multicontainer-probing/README.md

 NAME                                                 READY   REASON
 ingress.networking.internal.knative.dev/test-probe   True

-# and traffic will work
+# and traffic will work, which it should not
 curl  -iv http://test-probe.default.172.17.0.100.sslip.io
 HTTP/1.1 200 OK